FlagOpen/FlagEmbedding/FlagEmbedding/BGE_M3/README.md

 Refer to our [report]() for more details.

-The codes and fine-tuning datasets will be open-sourced in the near future.
+**The fine-tuning codes and datasets will be open-sourced in the near future.**